-This post describes life and dressing in Interior Alaska in August that lacks the heat of dog days.
+This post describes life, dressing and more in Interior Alaska in August where many things are quite different than in midlatitudes.
+Not only the lack of dog days.

 The high cloudiness, humidity and notably shorter days as time progresses mean that temperature goes down as well.
 This means at sometime, the flip flops go and you wear your rain boots.
 At the end of August, temperature drops to uncomfortable values as now darkness at night lasts several hours.
 Then, even the first night frost may occur.
 Thus, Alaskan women have not to worry about how to look professional at a work meeting during the dog days.It unbelievable that in the land where there are more dogs than humans there are no dog days. #Alaska #curiosa Click To Tweet